scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

       \item HttpRecordStore: It provides the Http based record storage.
     \end{itemize}

-Regarding the visualization of the meta-data from a simulation, Sumatra provides a tool namely smtweb.
+Regarding the visualization of the metadata from a simulation, Sumatra provides a tool namely smtweb.
 It is a django local web app that provides a web view to the project folder that it has been run from within.
 For a simulation management tool like Sumatra there are many advantages in